Net run rate

 A positive NRR means a team is scoring faster than its opposition overall, while a negative NRR means a team is scoring slower than the teams it has come up against.
 It is therefore desirable for the NRR to be as high as possible.

 NRR has been criticised as hard to understand.
 Also, while it measures how quickly teams score and concede runs, this is not at all the same as how big the teams' margins of victory or defeat are (as it ignores wickets lost), and so ranking sides by NRR does not rank them by size of victory.
 This means a team which progresses in a tournament at the expense of another team, due to a higher NRR, may not have truly performed better than their opponents.

-In the Cricket World Cup, the first use of NRR was in the 1992 edition.
-Previous editions used run rate instead as the tie-breaker.
+In the Cricket World Cup, the first use of NRR was in the 1992 tournament.
+Earlier tournaments used run rate instead as the tie-breaker.